SloppyDesigns/docs/_others/sd-menu/index.md

 ```

 ### Resource
-You can also run sd-menu as standalone resource by download the github source code and removing the **client/main.lua** example code, and removing the client script from the **fxmanifest.lua**
+You can also run sd-menu as standalone resource by downloading the github source code and removing the **client/main.lua** example code, and removing the client script from the **fxmanifest.lua**

 ```lua
 -- Remove This When Run SD-Menu as Standalone